sagharshafiei/ticket/README.md

-This a python project that you can save edit remove and see all the tickets that you or anyone else has made.
-It is usefull for almost every one to create and check tickets with different titles like "the lamp in my office is broken" or "i fixed the lamp".
+This a python project that you can save,edit,remove and see all the tickets that you or anyone else has made.
+It is usefull for almost every one because it can create tickets with different titles like "the lamp in my office is broken" or "i fixed the lamp".